nymtech/service-grants/service_grants/LiamArzolaApplication.md

 Please briefly describe what these nodes do, why you wish to maintain these nodes, and which service you would like to support with your Network Requester below:
 ```
 Gateways (will eventually) process Coconut based bandwidth credentials to allow Nym clients to send and receive traffic across the mixnet.
 They also act as a mailbox of sorts, storing messages for pseudanymous clients.
 Network Requesters are service providers that act as proxies to an allowlist of internet addresses.
 I want to maintain these nodes because I'm passionate about fighting surveillance states and strengthening privacy infrastructure.
 I also want to show my commitment to the community, as I will be applying for research internships at Nym later this year!
 I operate a fairly popular mixnode already as a volunteer (0% profit margin), and a grant would enable me to dedicate a bit less time to my work and more time to Nym!
-I would like to support Twitter, but if that is a low priority application then I'd like to support either signal, telegram, or the Tezos blockchain, whichever is highest priority to the project.
+I would like to support Signal.
 ```

 USDC or BTC address for payment *